Changing or leaving your course

 Choosing an alternative course

-Be clear about what you like/don't like about your current course, read prospectuses carefully and speak to tutors and careers staff.
+Be clear about what you like and don't like about your current course, read prospectuses carefully and speak to tutors and careers advisers.
 If you want to apply to a different institution, visit the university and local area to 'get a feel' for the place.

 Application process for an alternative course

-The admissions tutor for any new course will need to be satisfied that you have the necessary academic ability.
+The admissions tutor for any new course will need to be satisfied that you have the necessary academic ability and motivation to study.
 If you wish to transfer to a course within the same institution, you may be able to complete an internal form.
 If applying to a different institution, whether for first year or advanced entry, you'll have to apply through UCAS.

 Make an informal approach to the course admissions tutor to check on the availability of places and discuss the possibility of acceptance.